Rebutia fiebrigii [ray-BEW-tee-uh, fi-BREE-gil] is an interesting little flowering cactus. This South American plant belongs to the genus Rebutia.

 - Collect the seeds from the flowers after they bloom.

 - Sow the seeds indoors just before the start of spring.

 - Scatter the seeds over sandy, porous cactus soil.

 - Add a thin layer of sand over the seeds.

-- The seedlings will need good air ventilation, but covering the plants helps lock in moisture.
+- The seedlings need good air ventilation, but covering the plants helps lock in moisture.

-- Cover the plant with a glass or plastic cover and ensure to lift it occasionally to allow air to circulate.
+- Cover the plant with a glass or plastic cover and lift it occasionally to allow air to circulate.

 - Without proper air circulation, mildew and fungus can damage the seeds and prevent germination.

 - After the seedlings appear, prick them into larger pots.